Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/01-joins-cartesian.md

 When joining two relations via use of, say, `CROSS`, `INNER`, or `LEFT` joins, it is very important to understand the ramifications of such an undertaking.
 These kind of join are powerful and easy to implement due to their friendly _syntactic sugar_ and are used all the time by SQL professionals to great effect.

-However, it is not uncommon to see these wielded improperly.
+However, it is not uncommon to see these used improperly.
 This page will advise on and against the various use cases of __cartesian joins__.

 ## Relations